24004969/Monitoring-Light-intensity-value-in-Thing-speak-cloud-/README.md

 Reg no:24004969

-# Monitoring Light intensity value in ThingSpeak cloud
+# Experiment 4: Monitoring Light intensity value in ThingSpeak cloud

 # AIM:
 To monitor the Light-intensity value in the Thing speak cloud using LDR sensor and ESP32 controller.